 Gardening is considered moderate-intensity exercise.
 According to the Centers for Disease Control and Prevention (CDC), your senior will burn about 330 calories doing one hour of light gardening and yard work – more than walking at a moderate pace for the same amount of time.

-Its a stress reliever.
+It’s a stress reliever.

 Studies show gardening can lower levels of cortisol (known as the stress hormone) which causes stress, anxiety and high blood pressure.